Natural Autism Support Logo

 Believe it or not, quality fats can actually reduce sugar cravings and provide your child with the energy they need.
 Look for stable fats like saturated fats from grass-fed animals and some polyunsaturated fats.
 Butter from grass-fed animals is a great option.
 And don't forget about stable vegetable fats like olive oil and coconut oils, including MCT oils.
 MCT oils are like a superhero energy source for the body.

-Protein can play a role in reducing sugar cravings by increasing satiety and stabilizing blood sugar levels.
-When we consume protein-rich foods, hormones are realeased signally us to feel full.
+Protein can play a role in reducing sugar cravings by increasing satiety and stabilising blood sugar levels.
+When we consume protein-rich foods, hormones are released which signal us to feel full.

 Proteins also take longer to digest, which means they provide a longer-lasting feeling of fullness and satisfaction.
 This can help curb cravings and prevent overeating, including the desire for sugary foods.

-When it comes to protein, quality is key.
+The quality of protein is key.
 Opt for sustainably raised, grass-fed animal sources.
 Remember, your child doesn't need a lot of meat.
 Focus on nutrient-dense options with lower toxin levels.
 Quality over quantity is the name of the game.
+Eating less meat, but making sure it's of high quality is key for health and the bank balance.

 Fibres and Probiotics: The Gut Health Duo